- Mark Schipper

 “The NCAA television control program is regarded by the University of Pennsylvania as illegal and unwise; hence we have not participated in it, and have opposed it,” president Stassen said in a written statement in 1953.
 “Our opposition has thus far been unsuccessful, but it is believed only a question of time before the centralized control scheme sponsored by the NCAA will be abrogated and all universities and colleges will enjoy the same rights and freedom in this respect that they do in other matters.”

-Thirty-years later Stassen’s summation would become the heart of the matter when representatives of the Universities of Georgia and Oklahoma sued the NCAA over TV rights.
+Thirty-years later Stassen’s summation became the heart of the matter when representatives of the Universities of Georgia and Oklahoma sued the NCAA over TV rights.
 Acting on behalf of the College Football Association, a consortium of major-football schools outside of the Big Ten and Pac-10, the so-called Board of Regents vs the NCAA case would go all the way to the Supreme Court.

 To the astonishment of almost everyone, the NCAA would argue its case almost exactly as it had in 1951 when it coaxed away TV rights from its member schools.
 Channeling the spirit of the great Crisler, the NCAA claimed its interference in, and domination of, the TV marketplace was necessary to maintain a competitive balance in college football.
 The CFA and its lawyers argued simply that their broadcast property rights belonged to the schools, period.
-It was a battle between a philosophical belief in what amateurism should be from the NCAA, and cold-hard legal rights on behalf of the CFA.
+It was a battle between a philosophical belief in what collegiate amateurism should be from the NCAA, and cold-hard legal rights on behalf of the CFA.